Watch this short video where David explains Assault / Domestic Violence in Arizona:

 “pre-charge investigation stage” – Click Here Now

 It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
 Also David Michael Cantor is an Assault and Domestic Violence Lawyer in Arizona and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At the Law Offices of David Michael Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Assault and Domestic Violence Lawyers in Arizona know the system well.
+At DM Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Assault and Domestic Violence Lawyers in Arizona know the system well.
 For a free initial consultation, call us at 602-307-0808.